Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 will cause the terminal to wait 10 seconds before returning the prompt to the user.
 Nothing else can be done until the process has completed.

-If you want to run processes that take time but retain use of the terminal window, you can run the pricesses in the background by typing **&** after the command, try typing
+If you want to run processes that take time but retain use of the terminal window, you can run the processes in the background by typing **&** after the command, try typing

 ```bash
 sleep 10 &
 ```
-After typing a command to be run in the background, the terminal will output the job number and the PID ofthe process, looking something like this
+After typing a command to be run in the background, the terminal will output the job number and the PID of the process, looking something like this

 ```bash
 [1] 12345